2026 Guide

 The Right Study Strategy

-• Read one handbook section per day, then immediately take 20–30 practice questions on that topic
+• Read one handbook section a day, then immediately do 20 to 30 practice questions on that same topic

-• Focus on topics with the most questions: General Knowledge (50 questions), Air Brakes (25), Combination Vehicles (20)
+• Spend your time where the questions are: General Knowledge (50 questions), Air Brakes (25), and Combination Vehicles (20)

-• In your final week, take full timed practice exams to simulate test day pressure
+• In your last week, take full timed practice exams so test-day pressure isn't a surprise

 Top Reasons People Fail the CDL Test (and How to Avoid Them)

-• Skipping Air Brakes: Required for most truck driving jobs; many skip it thinking it's optional
+• Skipping Air Brakes.
+Most truck driving jobs require it, but a lot of people skip it thinking it's optional

-• Guessing on HazMat questions: HazMat has strict rules — study the placard system and DOT classes carefully
+• Guessing on HazMat questions.
+HazMat rules are strict, so study the placard system and the DOT classes carefully

-• Not reading questions fully: The exam uses specific wording; one word can change the correct answer
+• Not reading the whole question.
+The exam picks its wording carefully, and one word can flip the right answer

-• Showing up underprepared: Only attempt the test when you're consistently scoring 85%+ on practice exams
+• Showing up before you're ready.
+Don't sit for the test until you're scoring 85% or better on practice exams over and over

 Test Day Checklist

-On the day of your CDL knowledge test, arrive ready:
+When the day of your CDL knowledge test comes, walk in ready.

-• Bring your state ID or driver's license and any required documents
+• Bring your state ID or driver's license, plus any documents your state asks for

-• Read each question twice before answering; eliminate obviously wrong choices first
+• Read each question twice before you answer, and knock out the obviously wrong choices first

-Our 2026 CDL practice tests are designed to match the real exam format and difficulty.
-Track your score per topic so you know exactly where to improve before test day.
+Our 2026 CDL practice tests match the real exam's format and difficulty.
+They track your score by topic, so you'll know exactly what to shore up before test day.

 Start Free CDL Practice Test